Eric-Geisler/Predicting-Wrongful-Convictions-Project/README.md

 - **Sentence Classification**: ~55% accuracy (vs. 22% random chance)
 - **Time in Prison (Regression)**: Mean Absolute Error ≈ 6.8 years

-While classification performed better than chance, regression results were unreliable.
-The model may offer a starting point for case prioritization but is not ready for real-world application.

 ---

 ## Limitations